entdec/scribo/docs/features.md

 # Features
-## Shared path per bucket
+## Shared path per site
-All content within one bucket shares a path to be as similar to a regular site as possible.
+All content within one site shares a path to be as similar to a regular site as possible.
 This means your index.html can refer to a /img/logo.png just like you normally would.

 ## Nested layouts
-Your blog articles can have an article layout, but still use your bucket-layout:
+Your blog articles can have an article layout, but still use your site-layout:

 Say you have an article.html and some layouts: